MatthewCodes/data-512/data-512-a1/README.md

 ## Explanation of columns in en-wikipedia_traffic_200712-202008.csv

-Year: The year the API call is referring to
+Year: The year the API call is referring to <br />
-Month: The month the API call is referring to
+Month: The month the API call is referring to <br />
-pagecount_all_views: The total views from desktop and mobile pagecount API calls
+pagecount_all_views: The total views from desktop and mobile pagecount API calls <br />
-pagecount_desktop_views: The amount of desktop views from the pagecount API call
+pagecount_desktop_views: The amount of desktop views from the pagecount API call <br />
-pagecount_mobile_views: The amount of mobile views from the pagecount API call
+pagecount_mobile_views: The amount of mobile views from the pagecount API call <br />
-pageview_all_views: The total views from desktop and mobile pageview API calls
+pageview_all_views: The total views from desktop and mobile pageview API calls <br />
-pageview_desktop_views: The amount of desktop views from the pageview API call
+pageview_desktop_views: The amount of desktop views from the pageview API call <br />
-pageview_mobile_views: The amount of mobile views from the pageview API call
+pageview_mobile_views: The amount of mobile views from the pageview API call  <br />

 ### Extra information
 Data from the Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not.